AvaloniaUI/avalonia-docs/docs/guides/graphics-and-animation/keyframe-animations.md

 </div>

 The default easing function is linear (above left), but you use another pattern by setting the name of the desired function in the easing attribute.
-For example to use the 'bounce ease in' function (above right):&#x20;
+For example to use the 'bounce ease in' function (above right):

 ```markup
 <Animation Duration="0:0:1"